parse-community/docs/_includes/defined-schema/class-level-permissions.md

 }
 ```

 Listed keys under `*` will be protected from all users.
-Don't worry by default, `authData`, `emailVerified`, `password` are protected.
+By default, `authData`, `emailVerified`, `password` are protected.
-But here for example we protect `username` from all users.
-So user A, even authenticated will not be able to get the `username` of a user B.
+But in the above example we protect `username` from all users.
+So a Parse User, even authenticated will not be able to get the `username` of a another Parse User.

-But protected fields could be combined for example.
+`protectedFields` could be also combined as in the following example.

 ```js
 {